benjyongzh/where-atm-sg/README.md

 ## To-do list

 - Place Detail required?
 To get proper address and directions(?)
-- Paginate to top 5 or 10 relevant results
 - Loading animations for buttons and lists
-- Display error messages
+- Display error messages.
+Proper error handling of form submissions for nulls etc
 - option and API for using current location vs static searched location
+- sanitization and validation of addressInput for search

 ## Problem